alex-karpenko/git-events-runner/ROADMAP.md

     - config parameters to specify node affinity/selector, toleration;
     - config to restrict jobs' duration;
     - config to restrict the maximum number of running acton jobs:
+- gitrepo: extend file sensor to use globs instead of single file